-During the year, corporate bond yields fell significantly, resulting in a lower discount rate being used for IAS 26 purposes at the year end than at the beginning of the year (3.2% p.a. versus 4.4% p.a.).
-In addition, the expected long-term rate of CPI inflation fell during the year, resulting in a lower assumption for pension increases at the year-end than at the beginning of the year (2.0% p.a. versus 2.4% p.a.).
+During the year, corporate bond yields rose, resulting in a higher discount rate being used for IAS 26 purposes at the year-end than at the beginning of the year (3.5% p.a. versus 3.2% p.a.).
+There was no change in the expected long-term rate of CPI inflation during the year, resulting in the same assumption for pension increases at the year-end as at the beginning of the year (2.0% p.a).

-The value of the Fund's promised retirement benefits for the purposes of IAS 26 as at 31 March 2014 was estimated as £1,184 million.
-The effect of the changes in actuarial assumptions between 31 March 2014 and 31 March 2015 as described above is to increase the liabilities by £208 million.
-Adding interest over the year increases the liabilities by £52 million, and allowing for net benefits accrued/paid over the period decreases the liabilities by £5 million (including any increase in liabilities arising as a result of early retirements/augmentations).
+The value of the Fund's promised retirement benefits for the purposes of IAS 26 as at 31 March 2015 was estimated as £1,439 million.
+The effect of the changes in actuarial assumptions between 31 March 2015 and 31 March 2016 as described above is to decrease the liabilities by c£88 million.
+Adding interest over the year increases the liabilities by c£46 million, and allowing for net benefits accrued/paid over the period increases the liabilities by a further c£1 million (including any increase in liabilities arising as a result of early retirements/augmentations).

-The net effect of all the above is that the estimated total value of the Fund's promised retirement benefits as at 31 March 2015 is therefore £1,439 million.
+The net effect of all the above is that the estimated total value of the Fund's promised retirement benefits as at 31 March 2016 is therefore £1,398 million.

-Ian Kirk

-Fellow of the Institute and Faculty of Actuaries
+Ian Kirk Fellow of the Institute and Faculty of Actuaries Mercer Limited June 2016

-Mercer Limited

-May 2015